cossacklabs/product-docs/acra/security-controls/tokenization/_index.md

 * Tokenized value is simply random, it is neither encrypted nor hashed version of the input;
 * Tokenization supports two modes:
-  * Consistent tokenization — result will remain always the same for the same input (`hello` might be tokenized into `wshfwSjdsn`),
+  * Consistent tokenization — result will always remain the same for the same input (`hello` might be tokenized into `wshfwSjdsn`),
   * Inconsistent tokenization — result will be different every time, even for the same input (`hello` might be tokenized into `KishJs` or `KdCbshQoP` or `KeitAyheof`),
 * Tokenization can be reversed, but only for valid (previously returned) values.

 Two components can provide tokenization functionality:

-* AcraServer — transparent tokenization for `INSERT` and `UPDATE` queries, transparent detokenization for `SELECT` queries, with per column configuration.
+* AcraServer — transparent tokenization for `INSERT` and `UPDATE` queries, transparent de-tokenization for `SELECT` queries, with per column configuration.
-* AcraTranslator — provides gRPC and HTTP API.
+* AcraTranslator — provides gRPC and HTTP API for tokenization.

 {{< hint warning >}}
 Currently, AcraTranslator only supports consistent tokenization.
 If you need inconsistent tokenization, [contact us](mailto:sales@cossacklabs.com) to get this feature in Acra Enterprise Edition.
 {{< /hint >}}

-Both of the require deploying an additional database, Redis by default, to store token<>encrypted data pairs.
+Both tokenization types require deploying an additional database, Redis by default, to store pairs: token <-> encrypted data.

 Refer to [Acra in depth / Architecture](/acra/acra-in-depth/architecture/key-storage-and-kms/) and [Configuring and maintaining / Key storing](/acra/configuring-maintaining/key-storing/kv-stores/) to learn more about Redis token storage.